girobusan/latid-site/src/docs/templates.md

 ---
 title: Templates
+date: 2021.01.13 10:21
+section: 03.01
+excerpt: <p>A lots of Latid site functionality is based upon it's templating mechanics.
+Latid uses <a href="https://mozilla.github.io/nunjucks/">nunjucks templates</a>.
+There is mandatory file, <code>index.njk</code>, from where you may set up all the routing and other logic using nunjucks abilities to conditionally extend, include and so on.</p>
 ---
 A lots of Latid site functionality is based upon it's templating mechanics.
 Latid uses [nunjucks templates](https://mozilla.github.io/nunjucks/).
 There is mandatory file, `index.njk`, from where you may set up all the routing and other logic using nunjucks abilities to conditionally extend, include and so on.